 On Earth Day, we promised to keep you posted on our progress in reducing Apple’s environmental impact.
 We’re back with a few updates.

 Second, while focusing on our climate data, we decided to recalculate our 2012 emissions using our newest methodology — the same model we used to calculate our 2013 numbers.
-The new analysis shows that our carbon footprint actually shrank by 3 percent from 2012 to 2013.
-This marked the first time we’ve seen a year-over-year decline since we began tracking the numbers in 2009.
+The new analysis shows that our carbon footprint actually shrank by 3 per cent from 2012 to 2013.
+This marked the first time we’ve seen a year-on-year decline since we began tracking the numbers in 2009.
 While we’re excited about this progress, we know our work is far from done.

 We also released our full 2014 Environmental Responsibility Report, previously called the Facilities Environmental Footprint Report.
 We gave an extensive preview of its content when we launched this website 10 weeks ago, but we have additional details and progress to share:

-- Thanks to our clean-power investments, our carbon footprint from energy use dropped by 31 percent from fiscal 2011 to fiscal 2013 — even though our overall energy consumption increased by 42 percent during that time.
+- Thanks to our clean-power investments, our carbon footprint from energy use dropped by 31 per cent from the 2010–11 financial year to the 2012–13 financial year — even though our overall energy consumption increased by 42 per cent during that time.

 - The commute alternatives program for our employees provided more than 1 million trips and helped avoid greenhouse gas emissions equivalent to taking more than 15,000 vehicles off the road.